spectheweb/spectheweb/README.md

   <img src="https://i.imgur.com/2lq6gWK.png" />
 </p>

-# apt9
+# spec

-I am apt9 alias spec, founder and trainer of the apt.
-My files are open access, the more complex ones are private, dm me on twitter to get them.
+I am spec, founder and trainer of the apt.
+No access to public file dm me on discord to get access or info.
 <br />

 ### Skills and Experience: